Finding a job in Okinawa

 One of the biggest challenges one may face as a trailing partner of someone working at OIST can be finding a job.
 While it can be difficult to obtain employment in Okinawa without Japanese skills, it is not completely impossible.
 Positions teaching English to Japanese students are often available and clerical/administrative positions, as well as restaurant work can be found on occasion.

-Since we are not professional career consultant, there are things that resource center can provide regarding to your job search.
+Since we are not professional career consultants, there are certain things that resource center can and can not provide regarding to your job search.

 What Resource Center can offer: